 We often partner with third-party evaluators, contractors and other organizations over the course of our work with applicants and grantees.
 Your application and its attachments may be shared with these individuals or entities during the review process and grant cycle.
 All third-party organizations partnering with the Foundation have signed a confidentiality agreement and will not use or share the information for purposes outside of the scope of work specific to the grant application or grant award.
 If you have any concerns or would like additional information, please email firstname.lastname@example.org or call our senior director of Grantmaking Operations at 303-953-3600.

-- Community: Broadly, the Foundation defines community as a social group of any size whose members reside in a specific and shared locality, and often have common characteristics, interests and/or cultural and historical heritage.
-Specifically, the Foundation considers the following entities within the definition: individuals, organizations, networks, coalitions, sub-populations, neighborhoods, regions and systems that underlie shared characteristics and interests or locality.
+- Community: A social group of any size whose members reside in a specific and shared locality, and often have common characteristics, interests and/or cultural and historical heritage.
+For this funding opportunity, we are looking to directly support people living on low income.